Updated 08.05.2026

 Currently, we do not have information on dataset descriptions from private service providers.
 Please contact the relevant service provider directly for further details on their data.

-Below are links to the websites or data descriptions of some Finnish public social welfare and healthcare service organisers.
 This list is not exhaustive.
 You can also apply for a permit via Findata for data from other service organisers if data is combined from multiple data controllers.

 South Karelia Wellbeing Services County